 - An Analytics target period indicates the time period over which the statistics or prediction are requested; and

 - Optionally, maximum number of objects.

-- In a subscription, the Notification Correlation Id and the Notification Target Address are included.
+- In a subscription, the Notification Correlation ID and the Notification Target Address are included.

 - Optionally, Spatial granularity size (if an Area of Interest is provided) and Temporal granularity size.